The Mini-Cases: 5 Companies, 5 Strategies, 5 Transformations

 Introduction

-This paper is going to talk about what are the underlying strategies that the organization has to take care off during the course of the business and what are the business objectives that they have to take care off.
-At the same time, it will be seen that what role does the concept of value chain plays in an organization and what is the role of the sustainability in these businesses.
+This paper will discuss the underlying strategies and business objectives that the organization must manage during the business’s course.
+It will also examine the role the concept of value chain plays in an organization and the role of sustainability in these businesses.

 Porter Five Forces Model